Priyankaakrish/Interactive-data-visualization-and-analysis/README.md

 ### 11.2 The embedded-database conflict

 `config.yaml` runs the batch pipeline against an embedded PostgreSQL started in-process by `pgserver` (ADR-001).
-That server is a Windows process bound to a local socket, so an Airflow task inside WSL cannot reach it — and installing `pgserver` inside Linux would only create a second, empty warehouse.
+That server is a host process bound to a local socket, so an Airflow task inside WSL cannot reach it — and installing `pgserver` inside Linux would only create a second, empty warehouse.

 The orchestrated path therefore uses `config.airflow.yaml`, pointing at the Dockerised PostgreSQL on port 55432.
 The cost is two warehouses holding separate